In This Section

 Prefer to donate by check?
 That's just fine!
 Please make the check out to "AISC Education Foundation" and mail it to: AISC Education Foundation, PO Box 8761, Carol Stream, IL 60197-8761.

 We know great things happen when promising students have the space to be creative and pursue their individual interests.
-This year, the AISC Education Foundation will start funding undergraduate research grants, giving undergrads the rare opportunity to spend a term studying structural steel design and construction under the direction of a faculty sponsor.
+The AISC Education Foundation has begun to fund undergraduate research grants, giving undergrads the rare opportunity to spend a term studying structural steel design and construction under the direction of a faculty sponsor.

-In addition, we’re expanding the existing Adopt-a-School program to allow faculty and fabrication companies to build on their existing relationships with expanded activities.
-These activities could range from shop tours and lab material donations to the development of a full course such as a capstone project or an architecture studio focused on steel design and fabrication.
+In addition, we’ve expanded the Adopt-a-School program to allow faculty and fabrication companies to build on their existing relationships with expanded activities.
+These activities can range from shop tours and lab material donations to development of a full course such as a capstone project or an architecture studio focused on steel design and fabrication.
 This program offers endless possibilities for faculty who know how their students learn best.

 You can get in on the ground floor and help us build a strong foundation for these programs.
 We’re raising funds not just for the year, but for years to come.
 A larger fund at the core of the AISC Education Foundation will return more interest, compounding the effect of every dollar in perpetuity.